Paul DeJong Player Props: Cardinals vs. Pirates

-Paul DeJong, with a slugging percentage of .389 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Luis Ortiz on the mound, June 3 at 4:05 PM ET.
+On Sunday, Paul DeJong (hitting .167 in his past 10 games) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 11:35 AM ET.

-In his most recent game, he racked up two hits (going 2-for-4) against the Pirates.
+In his most recent game, he went 1-for-3 with a double against the Pirates.

 Paul DeJong Game Info & Props vs. the Pirates